abinshajumi7/Smart-Growth-Monitor-Microgreens-IoT/README.md

 The system uses an **ESP32 NodeMCU** to collect environmental data and sends it to the **Blynk IoT dashboard** via Wi-Fi for real-time monitoring.

 ---
+## 💡 Problem Statement

+Traditional microgreen cultivation lacks precise environmental monitoring, leading to inconsistent protein yield and nutritional quality.

+This project solves the problem by integrating IoT sensors with real-time cloud monitoring and computing a custom Protein Index to quantify growth efficiency.

 ## 🧠 Key Concept – Protein Index